Seasonal Outdoor Watering Restrictions

 What are the office hours at Hook?

-The Hook Community Center Registration Office is open Monday through Thursday, from 9:30 am to 5:00 pm.
-We are closed Friday through Sunday and holidays.
+The Hook Community Center Registration Office is open Monday through Thursday, from 9:30 am to 5:00 pm, and Friday from 9:30 am to 4:00 pm.
+We are closed Saturday, Sunday and holidays.

 Can I have a bounce house in a park?